WaelOGC/OGC-NewFinity-Palstform/🪙 OGCFinity Currency — Powering the Future of Purpose-Driven Innovation v2.0.md

 ### 11.4 Disclaimer

 **Investment Warning**
-OGC Token is a utility token, not an investment.
+OGCFinity is a utility token, not an investment.
 Token value may fluctuate.
 Past performance does not guarantee future results.
-Users should only acquire tokens they intend to use within the platform ecosystem.
+Users should only acquire tokens they intend to use within the OGC NewFinity Ecosystem.

 **Technology Risks**
 Blockchain technology involves inherent risks including smart contract bugs, network failures, and security vulnerabilities.
 Users participate at their own risk.